A Neighbourhood Framework for Resource-Lean Content Flagging: Abstract

 \section{Abstract}

-We propose a novel interpretable framework for cross-lingual content flagging, which significantly outperforms prior work both in terms of predictive performance and average inference time.
-The framework is based on a nearest-neighbour architecture and is thus interpretable by design.
-Moreover, it can easily adapt to new instances without the need to retrain it from scratch.
-Unlike prior work, (\emph{i})~we encode not only the texts, but also the labels in the neighbourhood space (which yields better accuracy), and (\emph{ii})~we use a bi-encoder instead of a cross-encoder (which saves computation time).
-Our evaluation results on ten different datasets for abusive language detection in eight languages show sizable improvements over the state of the art, as well as a speed-up at inference time.
+We propose a novel framework for cross-lingual content flagging with limited target-language data, which significantly outperforms prior work in terms of predictive performance.
+The framework is based on a nearest-neighbour architecture.
+It is a modern instantiation of the vanilla $k$-nearest neighbour model, as we use Transformer representations in all its components.
+Our framework can adapt to new source-language instances, without the need to be retrained from scratch.
+Unlike prior work on neighbourhood-based approaches, we encode the neighbourhood information based on query--neighbour interactions.
+We propose two encoding schemes and we show their effectiveness using both qualitative and quantitative analysis.
+Our evaluation results on eight languages from two different datasets for abusive language detection show sizable improvements of up to 9.5 F1 points absolute (for Italian) over strong baselines.
+On average, we achieve 3.6 absolute F1 points of improvement for the three languages in the Jigsaw Multilingual dataset and 2.14 points for the WUL dataset.